-The Great Stories Club gives underserved youth facing significant challenges the opportunity to read, reflect, and share ideas on topics that resonate with them.
-Organized by the American Library Association, the program has reached more than 700 libraries in 49 states and more than 30,000 young adults (ages 13 to 21) since 2006.
-Great Stories Club programs are conducted by libraries working in partnership with juvenile justice facilities, alternative schools, residential treatment facilities, group homes, and other community organizations that serve at-risk youth.
+Created in 2006 by the American Library Association (ALA), the Great Stories Club has reached more than 700 libraries in 49 states and more than 30,000 young adults (ages 13 to 21).
+Great Stories Club programs are conducted by libraries working in partnership with juvenile justice facilities, alternative schools, residential treatment facilities, group homes, and other community service organizations.

 If you would like to be informed about upcoming Great Stories Club grants, please sign up for the Programming Librarian e-newsletter.